 Some people are allergic, reads an anonymous note, crassly addressing her as a

 selfish bitch.
-The cat’s is similarly harsh, and Sarah learns that her apartment is a cell, and the complex is a cult indoctrination compound.
+The cat’s fate is similarly harsh, and Sarah learns that her apartment is a cell in a cult indoctrination compound.

 1BR starts off appropriately eerie, with echoes of Roman Polanski’s The Tenant.
 The juxtaposition of Sarah’s mental health and the complex’s foreboding dread creates a sense of paranoia that lasts for a good twenty minutes.
 Then, when the brainwashing starts, the film starts stumbling.
 Sometimes it’s good, sometimes a drag, and never is it as clever as it wants to be.